Syrian–Turkish normalization: Refugees

 A major catalyst for Turkey's rapprochement with Bashar al-Assad's government is the refugee crisis that has been ongoing for 13 years.
 Recently, Turkish political parties and forces expressed their desire to return Syrian refugees.
 Clashes and acts of violence between Turkish citizens and Syrian residents in Turkey have led to tension between the Syrian opposition and the Turkish authorities.
 The presence of millions of refugees also creates burdens on the Turkish economy, which is facing difficulties.
 The safe return of refugees to major cities is one of Türkiye's conditions for resuming relations.

 Separatism

-It is acknowledged that both parties are concerned about the separatist aspirations demonstrated by the autonomous administration in northeastern Syria, which was established in 2016.
-The SDF aims to organize elections in this area, a proposal vehemently opposed by Ankara.
+It was acknowledged that both parties were concerned about the separatist aspirations expressed by the autonomous administration in northeastern Syria, established in 2016.
+The Syrian Democratic Forces (SDF) sought to organize elections in the area, a proposal that was strongly opposed by Ankara.

 Syrian reconciliation

 Turkey calls for a solution to the Syrian conflict based on negotiations between the official opposition and the government in Damascus that lead to a comprehensive national unity government.